 Those receiving cancer treatment, especially to the head and neck regions, are very likely to suffer from dry mouth at some point.
 The associated procedures are highly toxic to other parts of the body.
 Those with Sjögren disease are likewise almost sure to suffer from xerostomia.

 When it comes to patient-controlled factors, the most prominent are tobacco use, alcohol intake, and open-mouth breathing, especially at night.
-Avoiding these habits is an important part of treatment of xerostomia.
+Avoiding these habits is an important part of treating xerostomia.

 Symptoms of dry mouth